What to expect: The first 24 hours

 Hour 2: Baby's first physical

-Baby receives a Vitamin K shot to prevent clotting problems, as well as an antibiotic eye ointment to take care of any bacteria he may have picked up in the birth canal.
-Baby also is given an initial physical exam, including measuring length and weight.
+Baby receives a Vitamin K shot to prevent clotting problems, as well as an antibiotic eye ointment to take care of any bacteria picked up in the birth canal.
+Baby is also given an initial physical exam, including measuring length and weight.

 Then mom and baby are on their way to a private room.
 MultiCare practices "rooming in," understanding the importance of having mom and baby together as much as possible.